Alagoas: Economy

-Alagoas is one of the poorest states of Brazil and its HDI is the country's worst.
+Alagoas is one of the poorest states of Brazil.
+It has the second worst HDI in the country, ahead only of the state of Maranhão, though its indicators have improved in recent years.
 The service sector is the largest component of GDP at 55.8%, followed by the industrial sector at 36.9%.
-Agriculture represents 7.3%, of GDP (2004).
-Alagoas exports: sugar 58.8%, alcohol 29.4%, chemicals 9%, tobacco 2.1% (2002).
+Agriculture represents 7.3% of the state's GDP (2004).
+Alagoas exports consist of: sugar 58.8%, alcohol 29.4%, chemicals 9%, tobacco 2.1% (2002).

-Share of the Brazilian economy: 0.7% (2004).

 The economy has been agricultural, dependent largely on large sugarcane plantations with some tobacco farming that is concentrated around the city of Arapiraca.
 Sugar cane formed the basis for an alcohol industry that is in decline.
 Small to medium-sized tanker ships took alcohol on board in Maceio's port with considerable frequency during the peak period.
 Such loads still take place with less frequency.
 Another local industry is based on chemical products from brine pumped from deep wells on the outskirts of Maceió.

 In the last twenty years the tourist industry has found the beaches and Maceió itself has changed from a rather sleepy little port with coconut palm plantations along its beaches to high-rise hotels.
 The northern coast, particularly around the towns Maragogi and Japaratinga is beginning to see some of this development in the form of resorts attracting people from the south and from Europe.
 There is considerable European investment (as of 2007) in beach property north of Maceió with walled compounds of beach homes.